-Because occupations involving physical labor dominate the local economy, Clay Center is generally considered to be a blue-collar town.
-37.14% of the Clay Center workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Clay Center is a blue-collar town, with 41.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Clay Center is a city of professionals, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Clay Center who work in office and administrative support (10.54%), sales jobs (8.24%), and healthcare (6.71%).
+There are especially a lot of people living in Clay Center who work in management occupations (9.70%), office and administrative support (8.93%), and teaching (7.98%).

-Being a small city, Clay Center does not have a public transit system used by locals to get to and from work.
+Clay Center is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Clay Center home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clay Center residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Clay Center include German, English, Irish, Swedish, and French.